Jeanhwea/seL4/tools/bitfield_gen.md

 The tag mask value declared for each alternative in the tagged union must fit the mask for the size of the tag field in the block.
 Remember that with `mask 4 0x0e` the `0x0e` bit pattern means that size 4 does *not* apply, and instead the next larger size applies.
-So in the example, because `content_cap` has a 4-bit tag field, `content_cap` must have a tag value where the bits `0x0e` are not all set (e.g. 1 is a legal value).
+So in the example, because `object_cap` has a 4-bit tag field, `object_cap` must have a tag value where the bits `0x0e` are not all set (e.g. 1 is a legal value).
 Conversely, `null_cap` has an 8-bit tag, and so at least the bits `0x0e` must all be set in the tag value (e.g. 14 or 15 works, as does 255, but not 1).